90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 Given the increase in congenital anomalies, Guillain-Barré syndrome (GBS), and other neurological and autoimmune syndromes in areas where the Zika virus is circulating, the PAHO and WHO recommends its Member States:

-Zika virus can cause other neurological syndromes (meningitis, meningoencephalitis and myelitis), as described in the French Polynesian outbreak (2013 - 2014).
+Zika virus can cause other neurological syndromes (meningitis, meningoencephalitis and myelitis).
 The French Polynesian Health Authorities also reported an unusual increase in central nervous system abnormalities in fetuses and newborns registered during 2013 – 2014.
 This finding coincided with the Zika virus outbreak in the islands.
-None of the pregnant women described clinical signs of the Zika virus but four women were found positive by IgM serology assays for flavivirus suggesting a possible asymptomatic Zika virus infection.
+None of the pregnant women described clinical signs of the Zika virus, but four women were found positive by IgM serology assays for flavivirus, suggesting a possible asymptomatic Zika virus infection.

 The French Polynesian Health Authorities hypothesize that Zika virus infection may be associated with these abnormalities if mothers are infected during the first or second trimester of pregnancy.

-PAHO/WHO advises its Member States to implement or intensify surveillance of neurological and autoimmune complications in all age groups particularly in situations of possible ZIKV circulation.
-This surveillance can be established as hospital-based, syndromic surveillance or surveillance of cases.
+World Health Organization (WHO) advises its Member States to implement or intensify surveillance of neurological and autoimmune complications in all age groups, particularly in situations of possible ZIKV circulation.
+This surveillance can be established as hospital-based, syndromic surveillance, or surveillance of cases.
 If case surveillance is implemented, a case definition should include GBS, Fisher syndrome, encephalitis, meningitis, and meningoencephalitis.

 Fisher syndrome (or Miller Fisher syndrome) is characterized by impairment of eye movements, abnormal coordination and loss of tendon reflexes.
-While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS so some authors consider it as a variant of GBS and it is associated with an autoimmune inflammation of nerves after an infection.
+While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS, so some authors consider it a variant of GBS, and it is associated with an autoimmune inflammation of nerves after an infection.

-Data collected by the Brazilian Health Authorities suggests that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly and/or other congenital anomalies.
-The Brazilian Ministry of Health has since confirmed the relationship between the Zika virus and microcephaly.
+Brazilian Health Authorities has confirmed that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly and/or other congenital anomalies.2

 Zika virus infections have been confirmed in infants with microcephaly, although it is not known how many of the microcephaly cases are associated with Zika virus infection.
 Furthermore, Zika virus RNA has been detected in the pathologic specimens of fetal losses, although it is not known whether the Zika virus caused the fetal losses.
 Pregnant women can be infected with the Zika virus in any trimester.